Group-wise oracle-efficient algorithms for online multi-group learning: Introduction

+Table \ref{table:summary} summarizes our results in relation to existing work.
 Our algorithms follow a more general algorithm design template based on the \emph{adversary moves first (AMF)} framework of \cite{lee_online_2022}.
 We extend this framework with the following technical enhancements: sparsifying the implicit distributions over the hypothesis spaces used by \emph{follow-the-perturbed-leader (FTPL)} algorithms, and simplifying the min-max game that is solved in every iteration of AMF.

+In particular, the AMF framework allows us to have low-regret with respect to all group-hypothesis pairs; the multi-objective regret guarantees are useful for our purposes because we want to guarantee simultaneous low regret over all $g \in \cG$.
+However, naively applying AMF requires us to enumerate these objectives, in turn enumerating $\cG$, the main issue we want to avoid.
+FTPL comes to the rescue and allows us to have low-regret to all pairs implicitly without enumerating them.
+So AMF allows us to compete with all $g \in \cG$; FTPL ensures this is efficient.
+The algorithmic details and main technical challenges can be found in Section \ref{sec:smooth_algo}.
 These techniques allow us to adapt this framework to the scenario where the number of groups is too large to enumerate, and they may find use in other multi-objective learning problems.